kartikmodi/setup-with-ansible/docs/configuration-manual/brave.md

 chrome://flags
 GPU rasterization On
-Hardware-accelerated video decode On # requires intel-media-va-driver-non-free Vulkan On # requires intel-media-va-driver-non-free , mesa-vulkan-drivers, libvulkan1, mesa-va-drivers mesa-vdpau-drivers mesa-vulkan-drivers
+Hardware-accelerated video decode On
+Vulkan On

 Extensions -